winterlood/SoftwareEngineering/README.md

 # SoftwareEngineering
-Start 2019-08-28 ~
+Start 2019-08-28 ~ <br>
-how to build software as safe
+About how to build software as safe